 In the case where two different parents would like to apply for Federal PLUS loans, each must complete this application process separately.
 If requesting funds in the same year for the same student, the total combined amount may not exceed the student’s Cost of Attendance.

-For additional help completing the Parent PLUS application online, check out this helpful video from Southern Virginia University.
+For additional help completing the Parent PLUS application online, check out this helpful video from the University of Colorado Boulder.